axibase/atsd/rule-engine/filters.md

 ![](./images/filter-entity.png)

-As a more flexible alternative, the entity condition can be encoded in the filter expression:
+For more flexible filtering, such as using negation or entity tag comparison, use the main [filter expression](#filter-expression) instead:

 ```javascript
 entity != 'nurswgvml007'